 The most common laser vision procedure is Lasik.
 Lasik involves making an incision into the cornea (that never fully heals), then lasering the underlying cornea to reshape it.
 We believe that Lasik, while a safe, carries greater risks than a non-incision procedure called PRK.
-There are many reasons for this.
-For more information, click here.

 It is important to realize that while Lasik and PRK both use the same excimer laser to reshape the cornea, with PRK the cornea is reshaped on the surface, rather than under a corneal flap.
 That means in PRK there is no incision is made into the cornea like in Lasik.
 This Lasik incision never fully heals and can cause potential problems both early and late on.
 This is why we prefer the non-incision PRK procedure.